 A JDBC connection instance returned by an XA connection instance acts as a temporary handle to the physical connection, as opposed to encapsulating the physical connection.
 The physical connection is encapsulated by the XA connection instance.
 The connection obtained from an XAConnection object behaves exactly like a regular connection, until it participates in a global transaction.
 At that time, auto-commit status is set to false.
-After the global transaction ends, auto-commit status on a connection obtained from XAConnection is false in all releases prior to Oracle Database 10g.
+After the global transaction ends, auto-commit status is returned to the value it had before the global transaction.
+The default auto-commit status on a connection obtained from XAConnection is false in all releases prior to Oracle Database 10g.
 Starting from Oracle Database 10g, the default status is true.